 More and more SaaS companies are recognizing the amazing value that product-led growth provides.
-As a result, user engagement tools have become increasingly important.
+As a result, engagement tools have become increasingly important.

 When we talk about user engagement, we’re talking about listening to your users and then responding.
 It’s all about the conversation you’re having with them.